gillenbrown/LEGUS-sizes/docs/index.md

 **`galaxy`**

 The galaxy the cluster belongs to.
-NGC 5194 and NGC 5195 are separated manually (see Figure 1 of the paper).
+NGC 5194 and NGC 5195 are separated manually (see Figure 1).

 **`galaxy_distance_mpc`, `galaxy_distance_mpc_err`**